Mideast unrest, cold weather hit Nestle sales growth

 Unilever (UNc.AS) (ULVR.L) reports first-quarter results on April 25, and Mondelez International (MDLZ.O) on May 7.

-Nestle bought U.S. pharmaceutical company Pfizer's baby food business for $11.85 billion (7.77 billion pounds) last year.
+Nestle bought U.S. pharmaceutical company Pfizer's baby food business for $11.85 billion last year.
 It will have to divest parts of the business, notably in Mexico, where competition authorities said the tie-up would give Nestle too much power in the baby food market.

 (Editing by David Cowell and Tom Pfeiffer)